vbronfman/panaya-assignment/README.md

 __NOTE__
-_I've started with pure docker solution hence there is below script.
+_I've started with pure docker solution hence there is below script:

 ./env-manager-docker.sh starts pure docker environment: builds local images and run containers.

 My there recent experience with docker compose is three years ago so it took me a little while.
-For same reason I've ran into peculiar troubles with docker compose while tried to unv env variables for passwords_
+For same reason I've ran into

+peculiar troubles with docker compose while tried to unv env variables for passwords_